flashwing-04/showtime-website-project-archive/content/ss23/bachelor/b4-visual-agenda/process.md

 {{<section title="Conception">}}

 In the early stages, our team focused on brainstorming and sketching out ideas for Visual Agenda.
 We carefully crafted wireframes that outlined the app's structure and functionality, ensuring a clear and intuitive user experience.
-Through multiple rounds of feedback and refinement, we went along created a design for our app.
+Through multiple rounds of feedback and refinement, we went along and created a design for our app.

 {{<image src="Moodboard.png" alt="Moodboard" caption="Moodboard">}}
 {{<image src="Frontend.png" alt="Frontend" caption="Frontend">}}